bcfsu/emo-lister/spec/spec.md

 - [ x ] Pull data from an external source
   Data from WashedUpEmo.com is scraped.

-- [ ] Implement both list and detail views
+- [ x ] Implement both list and detail views
+  The user receives a list of podcasts to choose from.
+When the user chooses a podcast, the summary is outputted to the terminal.